-Remote IoT device management is now one of the most practical uses of the Internet of Things (IoT), a concept that’s been around for more than two decades.
+Remote IoT device management is now one of the most practical uses of the Internet of Things (IoT), a concept that has been around for more than two decades.
 The term was invented in 1999 to promote radio-frequency identification (RFID) technology.
 From 2008 to 2009, the number of things connected to the internet surpassed the number of individuals using it.
+Today, IoT remote management is a core capability for any organization running connected devices at scale.

 Since then, interconnected devices have become mainstream.
 Apple, Cisco, General Motors, and other tech giants are producing IoT sensors and devices.
 IoT technology has been adopted by nearly every industry: manufacturing, healthcare, logistics, energy, agriculture, smart cities… the list goes on.

 As these devices become more integral to our daily operations, it’s crucial to have the ability to manage them efficiently from anywhere.
-An IoT platform with remote access makes this possible, letting users handle devices even when they’re far from the site.
+An IoT platform with remote access makes this possible, letting users remotely access and handle devices even when they’re far from the site.

-In this post, we cover everything from how IoT systems work and the cloud infrastructure that powers remote access, to the security practices and step-by-step approach that make large-scale remote management reliable.
+In this post, we cover everything from how IoT systems work and the cloud infrastructure that powers remote access, to the security practices and step-by-step approach that make large-scale IoT remote device management reliable.
+Whether you need to control IoT devices remotely across a handful of sites or thousands, the fundamentals are the same.

 Read on to get the full picture.